vfarcic/devops24/manuscript/06-jenkins-setup.md

 I> If you prefer to copy and paste, the job is available in the [my-k8s-job.groovy Gist](https://gist.github.com/2cf872c3a9acac51409fbd5a2789cb02).

-As a reminder, the script defines a Pod template with two container.
-One is based on the `maven` and the other on the `golang` image.
+The script defines a Pod template with two containers.
+One is based on the `maven` image and the other on the `golang` image.
 Further down, we defined that Jenkins should use that template as the `node`.
 Inside it, we are using the `maven` container to execute two stages.
 One will return Maven version and the other will output Java version.
 Further down, we switch to the `golang` container only to output Go version.

 This job is very simple and does not do anything related to our continuous deployment processes.
 Nevertheless, it should be enough to provide a rudimentary validation that we can use Jenkins to create a Pod, that we can switch from one container to another, and that we can execute commands inside them.